Alexander Spatari/Moment/Getty images

 Solar energy in California may help lower your electric bills

-Currently, the average cost of electricity in California is 27.07 cents per kilowatt-hour (kWh).
-Since the average home’s electricity usage is 542 kWh, the typical electricity bill in California is currently $146.72 per month.
+Currently, the average cost of electricity in California is 27.15 cents per kilowatt-hour (kWh).
+Since the average home’s electricity usage is 542 kWh, the typical electricity bill in California is currently $147.15 per month.

 Depending on your level of energy independence, you have the potential to save over $1,700 on your annual electricity bill by using solar energy.
 A solar panel system with a solar battery or solar generator for backup will provide you with the most off-grid independence.
 Even if you’re only able to reduce your traditional electricity use by half, you could still save more than $800 per year.

-Energy independence in California can help you
+Energy independence in California

 Because of the prevalence of solar power in California and the amount of sunshine the state gets, achieving energy independence is easier than ever.
 Energy independence allows you to rely less on the traditional electricity grid to power your home.
 You won’t be as vulnerable to price hikes in the energy market.
-If you install a solar battery to store excess electricity, your home could be protected during an outage or blackout.
-Once you’ve paid off your installation costs, you’ll essentially receive free electricity from your solar panels.

 How to buy solar panels in California

 - Neighborhood rules: In some areas, a homeowners association (HOA) might prohibit a solar system on your property or require approval before installation.
-California state law prohibits HOAs from banning solar systems, but you may still be required to notify the association of your installation.
+California state law prevents HOAs from banning solar systems, but you may still be required to notify the association of your installation.

 - Roof angle, condition, and age: According to the U.S. Department of Energy, solar panels are most effective on south-facing roofs with a slope of 15 to 40 degrees.
 If your roof is old or will need a replacement soon, you should wait for your new roof before installing solar panels.